Futtawuh/EnderCNC/README.md

 or any other types of beefy rails really.

 My plan is to add 2 more versions, one using only v wheels from the ender on all axis for a super cheap build, and one for mgn rails on all axis as a "i hate my money" option.

+## Closing words:
+My first real project in fusion, so there might be issues here and there.
+Any suggestions and help is greatly appreciated.
+You are free to remix and mod as much as you want, just show me what you made \o/